Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/platform-services/README.md

 ```

 {% hint style="info" %}
-Your implementation must return an object conforming to the `Connection` interface when the connection has successfully succeded.
+Your implementation must return an object conforming to the `Connection` interface when the connection has succeded.
 If the connection does not succeed, you will need to return these constants (depending on the scenario):

 * For all URL parsing / malformed URL issues, return `HTTPConnectionPerformer.CONNECTION_ERROR_URL`.
 * For any IOExceptions or any other errors, return `HTTPConnectionPerformer.CONNECTION_ERROR_IO`.